Our goal: waste-free for a smart city

 Event packaging guidelines (1.06MB PDF)

-We have 15 sets of 240L bins with hoods that you can use for free at events held in Wellington city.
+We have wheelie bins and hoods for organics, mixed recycling, glass recycling and rubbish you can borrow for free to use at events held in Wellington City.

 The following items are accepted in Wellington City compost facility: